Opendigitalradio/dablin/README.md

 does not necessarily need this - in that case initially no service is played until one is chosen.

-If you want to play a live station, you can use `dab2eti` from [dabtools](https://github.com/linuxstb/dabtools) and transfer the ETI live stream via pipe, e.g.:
+If you want to play a live station, you can use `dab2eti` from [dabtools](https://github.com/basicmaster/dabtools) (optimized fork) and transfer the ETI live stream via pipe, e.g.:
 ```
 dab2eti 216928000 | dablin_gtk
 ```